devluxor/buzzle/DESIGN.md

   erb :main_page # This method will load the main page HTML template as the HTTP response body. end
 ```
 However, many things can go wrong.
-What happens if the password introduced is not correct, or, even worse, contains a script injection attack?
+What happens if the password introduced is not correct, or, even worse, the input contains a script injection attack?
 We could define the `post '/login'` route like this instead:

 ```ruby
 post '/login' do